- Local SEO

 - Varying delivery calculations depending on location and product

-- Can build the design to best match how a shopper prefers to browse
+- Design to best match how a shopper prefers to browse

 - Group products how it suits your shoppers